 This is not the same genus as onion and garlic (Allium), but they are members of the onion family.

-The plant’s genus name is in honor of the Cape of Good Hope’s Dutch governor, Rijk Tulbagh, (1699 – 1771).
+The plant’s genus name honors the Cape of Good Hope’s Dutch governor, Rijk Tulbagh (1699 – 1771).

 Please keep in mind various climates change the height, bloom time, and color of this plant.

-So while we’ve made every afford to accurately describe these ornamental garlic plants they may differ in person.
+So while we’ve made every afford to describe these ornamental garlic plants accurately, they may differ in person.

 Some other names you may hear this plant by include: